nivshcherb/pong-ject/doc/3_graphics.md

 :---    |   :---
 Ctor    |   Disable terminal echo, input buffering and cursur, resize window, change the title and clear the terminal.
 Dtor    |   Revert all changes done in Ctor().
-Apply   |   Replace the pixels held by TermSurface with pixels from the given Surface.
-The user may apply a surface completly/partly outside the boundaries, so handle accordingly.
+Apply   |   Replace *Pixel*s held by *TermSurface* with *Pixel*s from the given *Surface*.
+The user may apply a *Surface* completly/partly outside the boundaries, so handle accordingly.
-Clean   |   Set the pixels held by TermSurface to some default value.
+Clean   |   Set *Pixel*s held by *TermSurface* to some default value.
-Draw    |   Print each pixel with it's color using ANSI escape code.
+Draw    |   Print each *Pixel* with it's color using ANSI escape code.
 Setting the background color and printing a space character should do the trick.

 ## Testing

 Test *TermSurface* and make sure everything is working correctly.
 Finding bugs at this point will save you time when the project becomes more complicated.

-In a loop, draw a surface on the entire sceen.
-Choose a different colored surface each loop.
+In a loop, draw a *Surface* on the entire sceen.
+Choose a different colored *Surface* each loop.
 Compute the average time Draw() takes.
 Try to zoom out in the terminal to fit a many pixels as possible.

 Which of the 3 functions in the loop has the worst preformance?
 Why?